hrishi-v/website/JSrefresh.md

 ## Event Listeners

-''.addEventListener('action', create a function here)'' is preferred to all of the below, as we have more control, it allows us to add & remove multiple listeners in much more concise code.
+`.addEventListener('action', create a function here)` is preferred to all of the below, as we have more control, it allows us to add & remove multiple listeners in much more concise code.

 **NOTE:** If the call to the function is given, instead a function itself, it leads to undefined behaviour when the action occurs.